Table of Contents

 Damage to the pituitary gland results in a decreased target gland hormone production.
 There is a sequential loss of anterior pituitary hormones secondary to mass effect, occurring initially with a deficiency of Gonadotropins (LH and FSH), followed by a loss of ACTH and TSH.

 Isolated deficiencies of LH, FSH, GH, ACTH, and TSH can also be seen.
-If the cause of decreased hormone production is a direct damage to the pituitary, an increased amount of hypothalamic releasing hormones may be seen on blood examination.
+If the cause of decreased hormone production is direct damage to the pituitary, an increased amount of hypothalamic releasing hormones may be seen on blood examination.

 Pituitary adenomas may present insidiously with a tumor compressing the surrounding pituitary tissue, or causing impaired blood flow to the normal cells by interfering with the hypothalamus-hypophyseal portal system, resulting in hypopituitarism.